epochblue/philip/README.md

 Philip is a [Slim](http://slimframework.com/)-inspired framwork for creating simple IRC bots.
 It was written by [Bill Israel](http://billisrael.info/).
-The purpose of the project is to allow people to create fun, simple IRC bots with a minimal amount of overhead.
+The purpose of the project is to allow people to create fun, simple IRC bots with minimal overhead or complexity.

 Requirements